LSST Strong Lensing Science Collaboration

 Meetings and Communications

 We operate a listserv Collaboration mailing list which you will be automatically added to when becoming a member of the SLSC.
+(Note it is not possible to join this list without becoming a member of the SLSC first.)

 You can also follow the designated Slack channel on lsstc.slack.com #strong-lensing